hungryjireh/ethereumLibrary/avoiding_common_attacks.md

 2. Unit tests are written to ensure that components in the dapp are functioning.

 3. Mnemonic is not stored in plain text and is stored as an environment variable.

+4. Integer Overflow and Underflow (SWC-101)
+* This attack is avoided as a fixed-sized array is used.